aquantumreality/Inter-IIT-CloudPhysician/README.md

 We tried **SRResnet** and several other resolution techniques for improving the resolution of the segmented monitor image, and then adaptive thresholding as it was yielding better results.
 But since there was loss of information, this was not a part of out final pipeline.
 Following this, we realized that it wasn't really required in our pipeline as well.

-For digitizing the heart rate, we also tried out Vision Transformer models like **DINO** (for crack detection) but using **Canny Edge algorithms** gave us more promising results in comparison and more robustness, reduce time complexity.
+For digitizing the heart rate, we also tried out Vision Transformer models like **DINO** (for crack detection) but using our custom edge detector gave us more promising results in comparison and more robustness, reduce time complexity.

 ## Pipelines